Tom Cat

-Thomas Jasper Cat Sr., known simply as Tom, is an American cartoon character and one of the two titular main protagonists (the other being Jerry Mouse) in Metro-Goldwyn-Mayer's series of Tom and Jerry theatrical animated short films.
+Thomas "Tom” Jasper Cat Sr. is an American cartoon character and one of the two titular main protagonists (the other being Jerry Mouse) in Metro-Goldwyn-Mayer's series of Tom and Jerry theatrical animated short films.
 Created by William Hanna and Joseph Barbera, he is a grey-blue and white anthropomorphic (but usually silent) domestic short haired tuxedo British cat who first appeared in the 1940 MGM animated short Puss Gets the Boot.
-The cat was initially known as "Jasper" during his debut in the short; however, beginning with his next appearance in The Midnight Snack he was known as "Tom" or "Thomas".
+The cat was initially known as "Jasper" during his debut in the short, but beginning with The Midnight Snack he was known as "Tom" or "Thomas".

 History

 Tom and Jerry cartoons

-His name, "Tom Cat", is based on "tomcat", a word which refers to male cats.
-He is usually mute and rarely heard speaking with the exception of a few cartoons such as The Lonesome Mouse (1943), The Zoot Cat (1944), Part Time Pal (1947), Puppy Tale (1954) and Tom and Jerry: The Movie (1992).
-His only notable vocal sounds outside of this are his various screams whenever he is subjected to panic or, more frequently, pain.
-He is continuously after Jerry Mouse, for whom he sets traps, many of which backfire and cause damage to him rather than Jerry.
+Tom's full name, "Tom Cat", is based on "tomcat", a word which refers to male cats.
+He is usually mute and speaks only rarely, though he frequently screams in pain when his plans to catch Jerry Mouse backfire.
 His trademark scream was provided by creator William Hanna.
 Hanna's recordings of Tom screaming were later used as a stock sound effect for other MGM cartoon characters such as Tex Avery's Butch Bulldog and multiple one shot characters.

-Tom has changed over the years, especially after the first episodes.
-For example, in his debut, he was quadrupedal.
-However, over the years (since the episode Dog Trouble), he has become almost completely bipedal and has human intelligence.
-In 1945 shorts he had twisted whiskers and his appearance kept changing.
+Tom has changed over the years, especially after the first cartoons.
+He first walked on four legs, but after the cartoon Dog Trouble, he started walking on two.
+In 1945 shorts, he had twisted whiskers and his appearance kept changing.
 In the 1940s and early 1950s, he had white fur between his eyes.
 In newer cartoons, the white fur is gone.
 As a slapstick cartoon character, Tom has a superhuman level of elasticity.

 Tom is usually defeated in the end (or very rarely, killed, like in Mouse Trouble, where he explodes), although there are some stories where he outwits and defeats Jerry.
 Besides Jerry, he also has trouble with other mouse or cat characters.
 One of them that appears frequently is Spike Bulldog.
 Spike regularly appears and usually assists Jerry and beats up Tom (though on some occasions, Tom beats Spike or Spike turns on Jerry, like his debut appearance in Dog Trouble).

 Tom has variously been portrayed as a house cat doing his job, and a victim of Jerry's blackmail attempts, sometimes within the same short.
 He is almost always called by his full name "Thomas" by Mammy Two Shoes.
-In the 1961 short Switchin' Kitten, Tom has a membership card claiming he belongs to the "International Brotherhood of Cats".